Addons

 > mongo -u "${CLOUDRON_MONGODB_USERNAME}" -p "${CLOUDRON_MONGODB_PASSWORD}" ${CLOUDRON_MONGODB_HOST}:${CLOUDRON_MONGODB_PORT}/${CLOUDRON_MONGODB_DATABASE}

-By default, this addon provides a single database on MySQL 8.0.31.
-The database is already created and the application only needs to create the tables.
+This addon provides a single database on MySQL 8.0.31.
+The database is pre-created; the application only needs to create tables.

 Exported environment variables: